Deformed SPDE models with an application to spatial modeling of significant wave height: Results of case study

 Three examples of correlation functions between one point in the spatial domain with all other points can be seen in Figure \ref{fig:correlation}.
 The figure shows both the empirical correlation function from data and the computed correlation function from the estimated model.
-Although some differences are visible between data and the estimated model in Figure \ref{fig:correlation}, the overall structures are well captured.
+As can be seen in Figure~\ref{fig:correlation}, the correlation structure is well captured by the model.
 Another way of visualizing the non-stationarity of the estimated model is to show the estimated deformation.
 Figure \ref{fig:mapping} show how a rectangular grid of the north Atlantic (the $\gspace$-space) has been mapped to $\dspace$ acquired from the parameter estimation of the non-stationary model.
 In the figure one sees that distances close to the coasts are elongated compared to the middle of the Atlantic ocean.
 This means that correlation drops of quicker with distance close to the coasts.
-Such an effect makes sense due to the various effects occurring on the interface between land and ocean, causing spatially (and temporally) more chaotic behavior and hence less large scale dependence.
-The data is placed on a grid in the longitude/latitude coordinate system.
-This will make the distance in the longitudal direction between point further north larger than for points in the south of the domain.
+Such a behaviour makes sense due to the various effects occurring on the interface between land and ocean, causing spatially (and temporally) less large scale dependence.
+The observations are placed on a grid in the longitude/latitude coordinate system.
+This will make the distance in the longitudal direction between points further north larger than for points in the south of the domain.
 If the field was stationary on the sphere, this would correspond to an elongation in the x-direction in $\dspace$ as the y-value decreases.
-Such an effect is not clearly visible in the figures, likely because the actual random field is not stationary even in the spherical reference frame.
+Such an effect is not clearly visible in the figures, likely because the actual random field is not stationary even in the spherical frame of reference.

-It should be noted that the grid has folded in a few positions close to the coast, suggesting that the estimated $\dspace$ is not well defined.
-However, the figure still gives a proper visual interpretation of the non-stationarity and anisotropy of the estimated model.
-See Appendix \ref{sec:dspace} for further details on this and on how the $\dspace$-space is estimated from the model parameters.
+It should be noted that the grid has folded in a few positions close to the coast, suggesting that the estimated $\dspace$ is not well-defined.
+The folding is hard to avoid, see Appendix \ref{sec:dspace}.
+However, for our model, folding is not an issue and the model is still valid---this is not the case for the original deformations method~\citep{lit:sampson}.
+Moreover, even with folding, Figure~\ref{fig:mapping} still gives an interpretation of the non-stationarity and anisotropy since it is possible to see the local elongations and rotations.